shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 the drawer, then the correct green hanging file, then finally the manilla folder that has the information you want.

-**Query String:** Query strings are always separated from the rest of the URL by a question mark.
+**Query string:** Query strings are always separated from the rest of the URL by a question mark.
 Query strings usually contain any name or "value pairs" that the client wishes to pass to the server.
 A value pair is the type of information and the actual information joined by an